Public Health in Togo

 - PLACEMENT LOCATIONS: Lomé

-- ROLE: To assist staff by providing basic healthcare services for the local community, street children, and in orphanages.
+- ROLE: To assist staff by providing basic healthcare services for the local community and street children

 - REQUIREMENTS: Volunteers must be at least 18 years old

-- TYPE OF PLACEMENT: Outreach work and local orphanages
+- TYPE OF PLACEMENT: Outreach work and assisting care centres

 - ACCOMMODATION: Host family